A tasty chickpea and spinach curry recipe using pantry staples.

 ❓ FAQS

 Coconut milk doesn't come from an animal, therefore it is vegan friendly.
-However, it has recently become apparent that not all coconut products are not produced as ethically as they should be.
+However, it has recently become apparent that not all coconut products are produced as ethically as they should be.

 In Thailand, monkeys are often used to pick coconuts from the trees and kept in very unsatisfactory living conditions.
 Therefore it is recommended to avoid buying coconut milk that has been made in Thailand.
 Supermarket own-brand coconut is usually the best bet as it won't have been produced using monkeys.